 For more see:The RatioLog Project

 This is an approach to model human reasoning as it is investigated in cognitive psychology by means of symbolic logic and automated deduction.
 A very typical example for this is the well researched Wason selection task.
-There are publication to this topic and we will organise a workshop during CADE 25 next year:
+There are publication to this topic and there is already a workshop series

 In this book project we are aiming at a combination of cultural and literary treatments of knowledge and remembering with modern computer science and artificial intelligence work.
 An example is the depicted cookie, a Madelaine, about which Marcel Proust wrote, that the taste of it triggered the memories about a certain episode of his life.